 This is a tutorial that should be enough to get you started using papis.
-Papis tries to be as simple and lightweight as possible, therefore its database structure is ridiculously simple.
+Papis tries to be as simple and lightweight as possible, therefore its document model should be too as simple as possible.

-But before taking a look at its database structure let us see how is the daily usage of papis for a regular user.
-This tutorial is command-line based, so you should be familiar with opening a terminal window on your system.
+But before taking a look at its database structure let us show the daily usage of papis for a regular user.
+This tutorial is command-line based, so you should be familiar with opening a terminal window on your system and do some general operations with it, like creating folders and files.

 We will illustrate the process by creating a first library with a couple of